bernhardAxonIvy/doc/source/axonivy/migration/upgrade-engine-major.rst

 Switching from a Long-Term-Supported (LTS) release train (e.g. ``8.0``) to a LE (Leading Edge) release (e.g. ``9.1``) follows the same logic as described in this chapter.
-Nevertheless, be aware that we do not recommend switching light-heartedly from an LTS to a LE version as the possability to face braking changes are more likely and the effort to migrate between the LE versions is higher.
+Nevertheless, be aware that we do not recommend switching light-heartedly from an LTS to a LE version as the possability to face breaking changes are more likely and the effort to migrate between the LE versions is higher.
-See our `release-cycle <https://dev.axonivy.com/release-cycle>`_ for more informations on our release concept.
+See our release-cycle (:dev-url:`/release-cycle`) for more informations on our release concept.

 Backward-compatibility